Do you see a black screen with sound on Netflix when playing a movie or TV show?

 Some titles on Netflix are not available to other countries due to licensing issues.
 If users from restricted regions can access those titles, Netflix could face legal charges.

 To prevent this, Netflix flags down users who run VPNs on their devices.
 If you have a VPN running on your device, turn it off before accessing the Netflix platform.

-You can also try other VPNs like IPVanish if you are not comfortable going online without protection.
+You can also try other VPNs like PureVPN if you are not comfortable going online without protection.
 Compared to other services, it works well with Netflix and doesn’t interfere with your internet connection.